Overnight Marton fire investigated as suspicious

-An abandoned building in Marton has burned down overnight and it is being investigated as suspicious.
+An abandoned building in Marton has burned down overnight, with the fire being investigated as suspicious.

 Fire and Emergency NZ shift manager Simon Lyfford said the building on Makirikiri Rd caught fire about 2am on Wednesday.